stav/stav.linode.gen/content/post/ubuntu-1904.md

 in April and October; therefore, version 19.04 was released in April 2019.

 My system
-: Lenovo Yogo 2 Pro x86_64 Grub GNU Debian Ubuntu 18.10 Cosmic Cuttlefish
+: Lenovo Yogo 2 Pro x86_64 Grub GNU Debian Ubuntu 19.04 Disco Dingo

 Normally I like to install every new Ubuntu release for the following reasons: